maugus0/Pantheon/README.md

 - Only Users of Pantheon have the access to view the overall statistics of Pantheon which includes total amount of posts, users, comments and categories on the website.
 - All visitors/users can browse Pantheon in four different themes.

+## How to download and run this framework locally

 ## Pantheon's Preview

 ### Home